 Purchases and sales of financial assets that require delivery of the assets within a timeframe generally established by regulation or convention in the market place are recognized using the "trade date" accounting basis (i.e. the date that the entity commits to purchase or sell the asset).

 xvii) Premises and equipment

-Premises and equipment substantially comprise land, buildings and related leasehold improvements used by the Group as office premises.
+Premises and equipment substantially comprise leasehold improvements used by the Group.